New Data Shows Traders Should Avoid Bear Flag Patterns!

-Be careful when trading bearish flags.
-According to published research, the bear flag pattern has a low success rate of 45%.
+According to published research, the bear flag pattern has a low success rate of 45% and a price change of +9%.
 This means you are flipping a coin when trading this pattern, as the odds are not in your favor.
-The high-tight bear flag is the only flag pattern you should trade.

-A lot has been written about bear flags, but academic research into flag patterns suggests that only the bullish, high-tight flag is successful.
+A lot has been written about trading bear flags, but academic research into flag patterns suggests that only the bullish, high-tight flag is successful.

 What Is a Bearish Flag Chart Pattern?